Nuh-Khan/Amazon_Vine_Analysis/README.md

 ## Results

 The dataset contained over 1.8 million reviews.
-To focus on reviews that were more likely to be helpful, we filtered the dataset by:
+To concentrate on reviews likely to be more helpful, we filtered the dataset based on:

-- Count of Total Votes equal to or greater than 20.
+* Total Votes count equal to or greater than 20.
 ![TotalVoteCount](https://github.com/Nuh-Khan/Amazon_Vine_Analysis/blob/main/Images/total_votes-count.png)

-- Percentage of Helpful Votes to Total Votes equal to or greater than 50%.
+* Helpful Votes percentage of Total Votes equal to or greater than 50%.
 ![Helpful](https://github.com/Nuh-Khan/Amazon_Vine_Analysis/blob/main/Images/helpful.png)

-This filtering reduced the total number of reviews from 1.8 million to 51.1K.
-This allowed us to answer the following questions:
+This filtering reduced the total number of reviews from 1.8 million to 51.1K, allowing us to address the following questions:

-**1. How many Vine reviews and non-Vine reviews were there?**
+**1. What is the number of Vine and non-Vine reviews?**

-- **Vine** members made up only 10.7% (607) of the reviews, while the remaining 89.2% were **Non-Vine** members (50,522).
+* **Vine** members contributed 10.7% (607) of the reviews, while the remaining 89.3% came from **Non-Vine** members (50,522).

-**2. How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?**
+**2. How many 5-star Vine reviews were there?
+How many 5-star non-Vine reviews were there?**

-- **Vine** members gave 257 out of 607 reviews a 5-star rating.
+* **Vine** members provided 257 out of 607 5-star reviews.
-- **Non-Vine** members gave 25,220 out of 50,522 reviews a 5-star rating.
+* **Non-Vine** members offered 25,220 out of 50,522 5-star reviews.

 **3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**

-- 42.34% of the reviews for **Vine** members were rated 5 stars.
-- 49.92% of the reviews for **Non-Vine** members were rated 5 stars.
+* 42.34% of **Vine** member reviews received a 5-star rating.
+* 49.92% of **Non-Vine** member reviews received a 5-star rating.

 ![All3](https://github.com/Nuh-Khan/Amazon_Vine_Analysis/blob/main/Images/all3.png)

+## Summary

+Based on the results, **Vine** members did not exhibit bias when rating products, as the proportion of 5-star ratings was around 7.6% lower for **Vine** members compared to **Non-Vine** members (42.3% vs. 49.9%).
+This implies that Vine customers might be more discerning when providing their reviews.
+To further validate this assumption, we should analyze all the data without filtering it by the ratio of helpful to total votes, as was done in this analysis.
+Examining the complete data set would offer more insight and help us strengthen our assumption.

+Moreover, performing the same analysis with datasets from various product categories can yield a more holistic view of whether **Vine** member reviews are biased.